Americas」カテゴリーアーカイブ

 Mount Pelee

-St.Pierre City was destroyed completely in 1902 by Mt.
+St.Pierre City was eradicated in 1902 by Mt.
 Plee’s eruption.

-The population of the city was approx. 28000; almost all were dead, only 2 survived.
+The population of the city was approx. 28000; almost all were dead, only two survived.
 One of the only two survivors was in prison.
-The story can be seen from the following video.
+The story can be seen in the following video.

 2. Climate, meteorological, and hydrological disasters: Hurricanes